April 6, 2012

 Elder from the flat between the two peaks

-Heading towards Elder, I waited until the last minute to step off the flat and onto steeper slopes.
-The angle up Elder was steeper than what I had come up, with some easy class three mixed in for fun.
-I wrapped around to the east to avoid much steeper rock, actually finding easier terrain as I got higher.
-I crested the summit plateau right near the benchmark, and it took me a minute to find the register even though I could have kicked it if I just would have looked down.
+Heading towards Elder first, I stayed on flat ground until forced upwards.
+The angle here was steeper than what I’d come up already and I sought some easy class three for fun.
+I wrapped around to the east to avoid the steepest parts and found easier terrain as I got higher.
+I crested the summit plateau near the benchmark, it took just a minute to find the register.

 Elder8